richard-russell/tfc-audit-trail/README.md

 ## Usage

-To run the script, set `TFC_ORG_TOKEN` environment variable to be an org token for your TFC organization, then run the script: `python3 tfc_get_logs.py`.
+To run the script, set the following environment variables:
+- `TFC_ORG_TOKEN` environment variable to be an org token for your TFC organization
+- `TFC_LOG_SINK` the URL of a logstash instance (or any URL that logs can be HTTP POSTed to), e.g. `http://localhost:50000` Run the script: `python3 tfc_get_logs.py`.
 The script will pull all existing events from the API, then pull only new events every 60 seconds.
-Currently events will be output on stdout, and also HTTP POSTed to a logstash HTTP listener on localhost port 50000.
+Events will be output on stdout, and also HTTP POSTed to the TCP_LOG_SINK URL if defined.

 The corresponding logstash pipeline config looks like this: